-When flying Space-A, you have to be willing to travel out of your way or to a less desirable location to keep moving forward.
+When flying Space-A, you must stay flexible.
+Sometimes you need to travel out of your way or to a less desirable location to keep moving forward.
 As an Army buddy advised my husband in his early days of flying Space-A . . .

 In other words, don’t wait for the perfect flight.
 To borrow from an old proverb, a flight departing today is better than two on the schedule for tomorrow.

-Every aspect of your planned flight can change without notice: the number of seats available, the Roll Call time, the boarding and departure times, even the baggage weight limit.
+Other aspects of your target flight can change without notice as well: the number of seats available, the boarding and departure times, even the baggage weight limit.

-There is a lot of “hurry up and wait” when flying Space-A. You may rush to get to the terminal in time for Roll Call, only to sit there for 5 hours before boarding.
-It can be tricky to decide when you need to stay put and when you can monitor the situation from your phone or computer.
 Sometimes the terminal will announce a significant delay, only to call for boarding 30 minutes later.
-Other times we waited in the terminal all day with bags packed only to find out the flight wasn’t taking off until the next day.
+Other times you may wait in the terminal all day with bags packed only to find out the flight isn’t taking off until the next day.
 The terminal staff may give you an idea of whether it’s safe to leave, but often it’s your call.